What is Medicare Part A?

 - A doctor certifies that you are homebound.

 - A Medicare-approved home health agency provides the care.

 Home health services that Part A covers include the following:

 - Home health aide (personal hands-on care, occasional or part-time)

 - 20% of Medicare’s approved amount for durable medical equipment

-Eligibility: Who Qualifies for Medicare Part A?
+Who is Eligible for Part A?